Labor force in the United States: Occupation

 The aging in U.S population also explained the decrease in Men LFP.
 The median-age of male was increased from 34 years old to 37.2 years old.
 In addition, baby-boomer numbers increased which meant more people over 65 years old, and fewer people who were of labor age.
 With these numbers, even though the labor force participation rate remained same, the aging in population still could affect and drag the LFPR down.
 According to the 2020 Current Population Survey, most men reported that they were not able to work due to higher education, ill health, or disability, however, this is a self-report.
 Regarding the Social Security Disability Program, 35% of recipients responded that their disability was due to mental health disorder.
 According to National Library of Medicine, the percentage of men diagnosed with depression was lower than women, yet the effect on the male labor force participation rate was considerable.
 There were different reasons leading to this, it could be unrecognized, undiagnosed, and untreated.
 Another 30% responded that their disability correlated to musculoskeletal disorder, much due to obesity.

 The men LFPR tend to increase further after COVID-19.
 Experts said that there are many reasons could lead to this results.
 People within the age that about to retire would like to retire earlier, even though they are healthy, they would prefer to spend their time for family, hobbies, or voluntary.
 In addition, COVID-19 created a threat to most people, especially who have problem with their health before.
 Another reason could be many companies are trying to move their plant to different countries where could cut companies' costs and benefits.
-According to ScienceAdvances, more than half of men in their 30s has a criminal history arrest.
+According to Science Advances, more than half of men in their 30s has a criminal history arrest.
 This could be another reason explains why men nonparticipation rate increases.